cgradwohl/apigat-fargate-cdk/README.md

 - `bin/app.ts` - defines the application, which has only 1 stack.
 - `lib/main.ts` describes the applications "main stack" which includes an ApiGateway and HTTP Endpoint, VPC, ECS Cluster, Fargate Integration
 - `api/` contains an Express.js application and its Docker Container Image definition (`Dockerfile`).
 This will be run as an ECS Task.
 (NOTE: this image is built at deploy time on the host machine i.e. your laptop)
+- `cdk.json` file tells the CDK Toolkit how to build and execute your app.